dragomano/Light-Portal/docs/plugins/create_new.md

 # Add plugin
 Plugins, or addons - add-ons that expand the capabilities of the Light Portal.
 To create your own addon, just follow the instructions below.

-!> Since version 1.5, Light Portal has built-in functionality for creating plugin skeletons.
-To use it, go to the section _Admin -> Portal settings -> Plugins -> Add plugin_.

 !> Since version 1.9, the functionality for creating plugins has been moved to a separate plugin — **PluginMaker**.
 Download and enable it on the page _Admin -> Portal settings -> Plugins_.

 ## Choosing the type of addon